nikomatsakis/babysteps/babysteps/_posts/2018-04-24-rust-pattern-precise-closure-capture-clauses.md

 categories: [Rust, RustPattern]
 ---

-This is the second in a series of posts about borrowck errors.
-Each one will talk about a particular borrowck error that I get and try to explain why I am getting it and how I fixed it.
-The purpose of this series of posts is partly to explain Rust, but partly just to gain data for myself about possible areas of future improvement.
+This is the **second** in a series of posts about Rust compiler errors.
+Each one will talk about a particular error that I got recently and try to explain (a) why I am getting it and (b) how I fixed it.
+The purpose of this series of posts is partly to explain Rust, but partly just to gain data for myself.
+I may also write posts about errors I'm not getting -- basically places where I anticipated an error, and used a pattern to avoid it.
+I hope that after writing enough of these posts, I or others will be able to synthesize some of these facts to make intermediate Rust material, or perhaps to improve the language itself.

 Other posts in this series: